School Program Approval

 On-the-Job Training (OJT) and Apprenticeship Training

-A non-DOL-registered apprenticeship program may be approved for Veterans training by the SAA if they meet the requirements and approval criteria found in 38 USC §3687 and 38 C.F.R.
-21.4261(c); the high-level requirements include:
+A non-DOL-registered apprenticeship program may be approved for Veterans training by the SAA if they meet the requirements and approval criteria found in apprenticeships or other on-job training and apprentice courses; the high-level requirements include:

 Department of Labor (DOL)-registered apprenticeship programs are "deemed approved" for Veterans training however, the SAAs act as a conduit for the flow of necessary approval information to VA.
 Employers who wish to have their apprenticeship program included in the listing of those eligible for VA education benefits must contact their SAA of jurisdiction.